yash-ghelani/intrusion-detector/ProjectThing/Documentation.md

 ###### Design

-The circuit design of the device is simple; it consists of:
+The circuit design of the device:
+- ESP32-CAM board and FTDI adapter
-- The ESP32
+- PIR sensor
 - 3 LED's with resistors
-- A touch control wire

 ![](https://i.imgur.com/9zX1iqD.jpg)